HackGT/registration/README.md

-GOOGLE_CLIENT_SECRET | OAuth client secret for Google *required* FACEBOOK_CLIENT_ID | OAuth client ID for Facebook *required* FACEBOOK_CLIENT_SECRET | OAuth client secret for Facebook *required*
+GOOGLE_CLIENT_SECRET | OAuth client secret for Google *required* FACEBOOK_CLIENT_ID | OAuth client ID for Facebook *required* FACEBOOK_CLIENT_SECRET | OAuth client secret for Facebook *required* ADMIN_EMAILS | A comma delimited list (with no spaces) of the emails of users that you want promoted to admin status (default: none)